Boundary-Condition Quantum Mechanics (BCQM)

 -

-Refining the primitives and growth rules and packaging them into reproducible code libraries.
+Refining primitives and growth rules and packaging them into reproducible code libraries (versioned releases with selftests and pipelines).

 -

-Companion notes on process ontology and interpretation, aimed at clarifying how BCQM sits alongside standard quantum mechanics rather than replacing it.
+Companion notes on process ontology and interpretation, clarifying how BCQM sits alongside standard quantum mechanics rather than replacing it.

 -

-Incremental updates to the existing papers as the series develops (all versioned and tracked via DOIs).
+Incremental updates to published papers as the series develops (all versioned and tracked via DOIs).

-Foundations → event graph → inertia → inertial noise → emergent gravity.
+Foundations → event graph → inertia → inertial noise → lockstep bundles → cross-links and dynamic islands → cloth geometry → emergent gravity.

 As each stage is written up and released, it will be linked here.